mth/yeti/doc/reference.rst

 the exact syntax and meaning depends on the context (most common are the value bindings used within expressions).

+Most operators can be used as normal identifiers by placing them in parenthesis.

 Type description
 +++++++++++++++++++
 .. _IsType: